bof-ci/test-devops/SOLUTION.md

 After some debugging, I realized that the first thing the LB container is doing is running `envsubt` to basically just copy the file from one location to another, which was interpretting my var declaration as a env var to be substituted.
 As it stands now, no vars are being substituted, removed that.
 After that, I deployed 6 app servers, and each curl call (usually) would direct me to a different hostname.

-Problem 3: Configure entrypoint.sh to consume .env
+#### Problem 3: Configure entrypoint.sh to consume .env

 Added `source .env` to enterpoint.sh. `curl` call responded but without the project variable populated.
 Added debug message to `entrypoint.sh` to echo the value of `$COMPOSE_PROJECT_NAME` to see what would happen.

     testserver_1    | COMPOSE_PROJECT_NAME is [testserver]

-So the go app can't see it.
-Added an export directive to the entrypoint.sh and voila, the project field is populated.
+So the app can't see it.
+Added an `export` directive to the entrypoint.sh and voila, the project field is populated.
 But that sucks if we ever need to add another variable, because we have to list it in both places.
 Instead I swapped out the export logic for:

     set -a
     . ./.env
     set +a

-The `a` flag exports everything.
+The `a` flag exports everything so now we are set for life.

-Problem 4: Gracefully shutdown the app by sending it a SIGUSR1 signal.
+#### Problem 4: Gracefully shutdown the app by sending it a SIGUSR1 signal.

 Tried calling `docker-compose kill -s SIGUSR1 testserver` and docker-compose said it was killing the containers, but `docker ps` showed them still alive.
 Let's take the hint and log into the container:

     docker ps
-    docker exec -it -u root 3c4b332741b3 /bin/bash apt-get update && apt-get install -y procps curl netcat dnsutils
+    docker exec -it -u root 3c4b332741b3 /bin/bash apt-get update && apt-get install -y procps curl netcat dnsutils ps aux

 Logged in and looked at the processes.
 Ran the kill command again, and no change to any of the processes.
 Hm.
 After a quick google, added this to the docker-compose.yml